This updated post was originally published by Iterable on August 30, 2018.

 In most cases, AI is anything but out-of-the-box ready.
 Collecting, routing and cleaning your data is just the beginning.

-Once your technologies are up and running, you still need the expertise to make sure any AI decision-making is accurate and useful to your operations.
+Once your technologies are up and running, you still need the human expertise to make sure any AI decision-making is accurate and useful to your operations.
 Marketers must still provide oversight to ensure campaign quality control.

 Setting the right expectations will be a vital component of your company’s success with AI.